-My wish for you is to learn to differentiate who your real friends and family are.
-It has taken me many years to learn this but it has become one of the greatest lessons I have come to learn.
+My wish for you is to learn to differentiate who your real friends and family are (Family isn’t always blood relatives and friends aren’t always the ones who smile in front of you–the concept of family and friends goes beyond such shallow concepts) It has taken me many years to learn this but it has become one of the greatest lessons I have come to learn.

 These past few years have been a rollercoaster; working on healing tends to do that.
 More and more I have learned to embrace my talents and not let some of my past choices dictate who I am today.
 No one knows why I made certain choices and no one has the right to expect me to live apologizing or lowering my head for not always having lived life in the healthiest way.

 I believe in a God force, not on a human judge.
 I live at peace because I believe God is more than a force who is there only for those who pay him visits once a week.
 I am metaphysical, so I believe everything happens as it was meant to; for a reason.
 The more life has challenged me the more my desire to embrace my talents.
 That is what each one of us needs to do.
 It will help you build true self esteem, it will help you succeed; as you succeed in life, more and more the people who used to put you down will start to vanish.